jxu71748/de_zoomcamp_homework/homework/hw3_data_warehouse/README.md

 );

-# Create a regular/materialized table from external table
+# Create a regular/materialized table from an external table
 CREATE OR REPLACE TABLE data-engineer-zoomcamp-448404.hw3.regular_yellow_taxi_2024 AS SELECT * FROM data-engineer-zoomcamp-448404.hw3.external_yellow_taxi_2024;